Customize Consent Preferences

 Hi, Shophika.
 Can you tell us a bit about yourself and your roll within ReBUILD.

 I am managing research activities and coordinating different studies that are being implemented by HERD International in Nepal, ensuring timely and quality implementation and deliveries.
-I am mainly leading research work (I’m co-investigator) at our learning site in Kapilvastu municipality where we are aiming to strengthen local health system capacity through improved governance mechanisms and evidence-informed planning.
+I am mainly leading research work (I’m co-investigator) at our learning site in a municipality in Kapilvastu District where we are aiming to strengthen local health system capacity through improved governance mechanisms and evidence-informed planning.

 What does that work entail?